stoychevvasko/Telerik-Academy-Homeworks---2016-2017/Module 2/Unit Testing/README.md

 `collection.SingleOrDefault(x => x.Id == id);` - return single `x` element with matching `id`, or `null` if no or more than 1 matches
 `collection.FirstOrDefault(x => x.Id == id);` - return `x` if found at least once, or null if no match

+#### Constrained frameworks

+Constrained testing frameworks usually generate code at runtime that inherits and overrides interfaces or base classes.
+In .NET they are unable to fake static methods, nonvirtual methods, and nonpublic methods.

+#### Unconstrained frameworks

+They cover all functionality of constrained frameworks, but also cover previously untestable code and can fake third-party systems that you cannot control.

+##### Moq & JustMock